christoffetzer/shell-exec/README.md

 ## Example

-Here is a simple program that uses this crate:
+Here is a simple program that uses this crate.
+Note that you need to define dependency `colored`.

 ```rust
 #!/usr/bin/env rust-script